-The park also has its mention in the famous fantasy story of 1894, ‘The Jungle Book’, penned down by the renowned English Author Rudyard Kipling.
+The park also has its mention in the famous fantasy story of 1894, ‘The Jungle Book’, penned down by the renowned English author Rudyard Kipling.
 The story was applauded worldwide, and hence, the park’s name echoed all over the world.
-Tourists, wildlife enthusiasts and photographers flock to this place to see some of the characters of the book, Akela (the Indian Wolf), Raksha (The female Wolf), Baloo (Sloth Bear) and the vicious Sher Khan (The Royal Bengal Tiger).
+Tourists, wildlife enthusiasts, and photographers flock to this place to see some of the characters of the book, Akela (the Indian Wolf), Raksha (The female Wolf), Baloo (Sloth Bear), and the vicious Sher Khan (The Royal Bengal Tiger).
 For such obvious reasons, Pench National Park is one of the most popular wildlife reserves in the country.

-Kanha National Park and Tiger Reserve was one of India’s first 9 tiger reserves to be declared for Project Tiger in 1973.
+Kanha National Park and Tiger Reserve were one of India’s first 9 tiger reserves to be declared for Project Tiger in 1973.
 With an area of 940 sq. km.
-Kanha is nestled in Maikal range of the Satpuras in Madhya Pradesh.
+Kanha is nestled in the Maikal range of the Satpuras in Madhya Pradesh.
 The landscapes and the surrounding meadows along with the wooded strands and the dense maroons of forests offer magnanimous sightseeing and photography experiences for nature lovers.
 This vivacious land has also been the source of inspiration for Rudyard Kipling’s Jungle Book.

 Kanha is the last home to the hard land hoof swamp deer or Barasingha.
 The Barasingha and the Royal Bengal Tiger are both a symbol of pride for the forests of Kanha.
-Indian Gaur, Wild Dogs, Leopards, Sloth Bears, Jackals, Foxes and a variety of other mammals call Kanha their home.
+Indian Gaur, Wild Dogs, Leopards, Sloth Bears, Jackals, Foxes, and a variety of other mammals call Kanha their home.
 About 300 species of birds have been recorded in the park.

 The world’s first wild White Tiger was sighted in Bandhavgarh, which was captured by the King of Rewa Maharaja Martand Singh.
 He was named Mohan and was domesticated by the Maharaja.
 The King was also successful in breeding white tigers and these cats have thrived in captivity since then.
 Hence, all of the world’s white tigers in captivity share their genes with Bandhavgarh’s tigers and are Mohan’s descendants.

-Bandhavgarh derives its name from the the legends of Ramayana.
+Bandhavgarh derives its name from the legends of Ramayana.
 It is believed that the fort was built during the Ramayana Age by Lord Rama and given to his brother Lakshmana to keep a watch over Sri Lanka.
 Bandhav means Brother and Garh means Fort.
 The fort still stands as a testimony to time for over 2000 years now.

 Having one of the highest densities of wild tigers in the country, Bandhavgarh is a heaven for wildlife viewing.
 With about 60 tigers roaming the forests of Bandhavgarh, the park offers unparalleled experiences, which are next to none.